Fibres and dyes

 In contrast the fibres from jute (Corchorus species) stems are coarse and brown and used to make sackcloth, hessian and twine.
 Fibre cells in sisal (Agave sisalana) and yucca (Yucca elata) come from the leaves.
 These are used to make string and rope.

 The most important textile worldwide is cotton (Gossypium species).
 This is produced from the many fine hairs that grow on the seed surface.
 Each cotton boll (the rounded seed pod) contains over 300 miles of hairs!
 These are twisted into strong threads, spun from billions of hairs.

-Paper is made from a range of fibre sources, including Papyrus stems and the bark of the paper mulberry (Broussonetia papyrifera).
-Nowadays, however, paper is mainly made from wood pulp.
+Paper used to be made from a range of fibre sources, including Papyrus stems and the bark of the paper mulberry (Broussonetia papyrifera).
+Nowadays, paper is mainly made from wood pulp.

 The majority of natural dyes are vegetable dyes from plant sources.
 These can come from the roots, berries, bark, leaves, and wood.
 Examples of plants that produce natural dyes include nettles (Urtica species), saffron (Crocus sativus) and madder (Rubia species) that has been used since ancient times as a vegetable red dye for leather, wool, cotton and silk.

 Dyes can also come from fungi and lichens.